 Our Roasted Leg of Lamb is sure to become the star of your next dinner party.
 Complete with colored carrots and potatoes, this is a meal you certainly don’t want to miss out on!
-While lamb is usually a seasonal meat for Passover, this is a dish that can be served year round, and we are totally OK with that.
 Lamb is such a decadent meat, and when prepared the right way, it’s one that will have your taste buds watering for days on end.
-One of the best parts about this dish is that it incorporates a roasting pan–this is an easy way to save on dishes, while providing an amazing meal without a lot of effort.
+One of the best parts about this dish is that it incorporates a roasting pan–this is an easy way to save on dishes while providing an amazing meal without a lot of effort.
 Plus, all of the flavors perfectly melt together, which creates an out-of-this-world combination that will make this dinner a weekend staple.

 In a small bowl, add 4 tablespoons olive oil, Dijon mustard, 2 tablespoons rosemary and garlic cloves.
 Mix well and rub the mixture on the leg of lamb.
 Set aside.

 In a large roasting pan, add wine and water, and place onions on half of the pan where you will set the lamb.
 On the other side of the pan, add the potatoes and sprinkle them with the remaining rosemary, 1/4 teaspoon sea salt, and garlic powder.
 Add colored carrots to the roasting pan, and sprinkle with remaining sea salt and 1/2 tablespoon olive oil.
 Place the lamb on top of the onions, and put the roasting pan in the oven for 20 minutes.

 After 20 minutes, lower the oven to 325 and cook for 60 minutes.
 Check lamb frequently until it reaches your desired temperature (see notes).
 Leg of lamb is tender so don’t overcook it.
 When done, remove the lamb from the oven and let cool for 15 minutes.